mmoundraty/cse15l-lab-reports/lab3.md

 rr
 ~~~

 Explanation: By typing `grep -o "rr" find-results.txt` the argument `-o` only outputs the word in each that is being searched in the file that contains "rr".
+The grep -o command is useful since I can see how many words are in a file that I searched for which was the word "rr" in find-results.txt.

 Source: https://www.geeksforgeeks.org/grep-command-in-unixlinux/